Are Your Supervisors Prepared for These 5 Challenges?

 - Do supervisors and managers recognize and thank employees for their contributions when they do a good job?

 - Do supervisors and managers criticize more than they praise?
 Is there an imbalance of negative and positive feedback, and is this justified?

-Pitfall 3: Poorly communicating
+Challenge 3: Poorly communicating

 Inadequate communication manifests itself in a number of problems including poor supervisor-employee work relationships, frequent misunderstandings of job tasks or policies/procedures, and unclear expectations.
 These issues often surface from poor listening, relationship building, clarifying, and feedback skills and lead to frequent supervisory problems.
-Key questions include:

 - Do supervisors and managers establish rapport and positive relationships with employees?

 - Do supervisors and managers engage in frequent methods of in-person communication?

 - Do supervisors and managers actively listen to employees’ concerns, problems, and questions?